National Book Award and Pulitzer Prize winner Evan Osnos examines President Joe Biden’s personality and history, both personal and political.

 Failure at some point in your life is inevitable, but giving up is unforgivable.Joe Biden

 On Super Tuesday, Biden took ten of 14 states, including a crucial win in South Carolina.
-Osnos asserts that this locked up the Democratic nomination for president.
+Osnos asserts that this locked up the Democratic presidential nomination.

 Osnos recognizes that Biden often shows a capacity to criticize and then befriend people who offend him.
 He notes that many of Biden’s colleagues describe him as unfailingly gracious.
 Bernie Sanders quickly endorsed Biden – much more quickly than Sanders endorsed Clinton after she defeated him in 2016.
 Osnos believes that Biden proved to be – against all odds – a man who inspired the electorate in his own sincere way.